 I post book reviews as often as possible but at least once a week every Wednesday!
 I hope they help you to find some new books that you'll love as much as I did!

-Today is my stop on the blog tour for The Glass Woman by Caroline Lea!
-Thanks so much to Jenny for organising the tour.
-And don’t forget to check out the rest of the stops!
+Today is my stop on the blog tour for Safe House by Jo Jakeman!
+Thanks so much to Mia for organising the tour, don’t forget to take a look at the rest of the stops too!

 This book was provided free in exchange for an honest review.